GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Assassin.md

 Additionally, when you perform a Feint against a creature (whether or not it was successful), if it has fewer HP than your level, you know how many hitpoints it currently has.

 ### 3) Dire Dispose
 If a creature performs an about face in response to your attack wounding them, you may use your reaction to peform an additional attack.
-If it was a melee attack, you may choose one of the following:
+If the additional attack is a melee attack, you may choose one of the following:
-* You may automatically apply the appropriate critical hit effect for the type of attack, regardless of whether it was a critical hit already.
+* You may automatically apply the appropriate critical hit effect for the type of attack of the additional attack, regardless of whether it was a critical hit already.
+This is cumulative with an actual critical hit.
+* The additional attack gets advantage.
 * You may close the distance into a brawl.
 If you do, you may choose to replace your lowest die result with your hoerism.
 * You may slam the foe.
 * You may shove the foe.